OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.Boolean substringof(Edm.String, Edm.String)

-If implemented the substringof canonical function MUST return true if, and only if, the second parameter string value contains the first parameter string value.
+If implemented the substringof canonical function MUST return true if, and only if, the second parameter is a substring of the first parameter string value.
 The substringOfMethodCallExpr syntax rule defines how the substringof function is invoked.

 For example: